GetParanoid/cs2-autoexec/readme.md

 To use these practice configs, load into a practice server and execute the config by typing `exec prac` in the console.

+### listenserver.cfg

+The `listenserver.cfg` file is automatically executed when you return to the lobby after playing on a server.
+This file serves an important purpose in the configuration system:

+- It automatically resets all keybinds to your `autoexec.cfg` settings by executing `autoexec.cfg`
+- It ensures that any specialized binds from `prac.cfg` or `demo.cfg` are automatically unbound when you exit a practice server or demo
+- It also re-executes the movement setup to maintain your movement binds

 ## Customization

 Feel free to modify any of these files to better suit your needs.
 The configurations are well-commented to help you understand what each setting does.